What Are The Uses Of Acitretin?

 - You have constant high blood lipid levels.

 - You are or planning to become pregnant, or are breastfeeding.
+Females who are planning to bear a child should not take acitretin for at least 3 years before pregnancy.

 - You are taking a tetracycline, methotrexate or vitamin A.